carlmontanari/scrapli/README.md

 This project uses [black](https://github.com/psf/black) for auto-formatting.
 In addition to black, tox will execute [pylama](https://github.com/klen/pylama), and [pydocstyle](https://github.com/PyCQA/pydocstyle) for linting purposes .
 Tox will also run  [mypy](https://github.com/python/mypy), with strict type checking.
-Docstring linting with [darglint](https://github.com/terrencepreilly/darglint) which has been quite handy!
+Docstring linting is handled by [darglint](https://github.com/terrencepreilly/darglint) which has been quite handy!

 All commits to this repository will trigger a GitHub action which runs tox, but of course its nicer to just run that before making a commit to ensure that it will pass all tests!